Introduction

 Machine guns and Assault rifles are capable of providing suppressive fire.
 Suppressive fire makes it very hard to take actions in the area under fire.
 Because machine guns are purpose made for suppressive fire, if you attempt to take an action while under suppressive fire from a machine gun it is extremely hard.

 Shotgun.
-Attacking with a shotgun at immediate range is deadly; shotguns do double damage in immediate range.
+Attacking with a shotgun at immediate range is deadly; shotguns use double damage dice in immediate range.

 Armor